Listen to this blog

 Below par connection confirmed.
 What next?

-Whether an employee requires a new business grade fibre connection to their home or a dedicated and secure 2nd line purely for work, there are options which will increase productivity and fall in line with your working from home policies and procedures.
+Whether an employee requires a new business grade fibre connection to their home or a dedicated and secure 2nd connection purely for work, there are options which will increase productivity and fall in line with your working from home policies and procedures.
 Even if they are tied into an existing contract, it may be worth buying their way out of it when you consider the financial cost of continuing to use a substandard connection over the remaining period.

 In terms of available alternative broadband services, these will be highlighted via the speed test portal.
 These include BT, Talk Talk, Virgin, CityFibre and networks owned by local ISP’s like us.
 We have recently announced an extension to our CityFibre partnership which means that we can now install residential services over their gigabit network.
-Employees can check availability via our postcode checker (add link).

 Considerations around responsibility